MightyThor-bruh/ALOTSVM/README.md

 # ALOTSVM
-Arithmetic and logical basics of digital calculating machines and computer architecture 1 course 2 semester
+Arithmetic and Logical Basics of Digital Calculating Machines and Computer Architecture 1 course 2 semester